Feeling love and emotional harmony with your partner is a pleasant experience. Feeling angry is not!

 - Is it my partner’s fault entirely or do I have a role to play in it?

-These questions will help you develop a filter which is required to address your anger.
+These questions will help you develop a filter that is required to address your anger.
 There are often many triggering emotions and situations that might not feel relevant but still end up making us angry.

 Certain tips to handle your anger are: